News from the Front (album)

-News from the Front is an album by guitarist Marc Ducret which was recorded in 1991 and released on the JMT label.
+News from the Front is a 1992 jazz album by French guitarist Marc Ducret.
+It was recorded in 1991 and released on the JMT label.

 Reception

 The AllMusic review by Thom Jurek states "This is provocative music to be sure, but it is refined and restrained, elegant even".
 The Penguin Guide to Jazz Recordings describes it as “strikingly original and probably his best record.”